 - The Fall retreat is called a “wild card” event, because the four days cohere around a theme, instead of being a compare/contrast collection like the Spring.

 - The first Fall retreats took place in 2014, with two four-day sessions dedicated to Shetland wools, in their amazing and delightful variety.

-- 2016: Ah, there’s a nifty plan afoot!
+- For future retreats, there are nifty plans afoot!
 To be among the first to be notified, sign up for my newsletter.

 I spend a year or two contemplating and developing the themes and gathering the materials for each retreat.
-In summer 2016 I’ll be driving quite a distance to see if I can obtain some fibers I’d like to feature in fall 2017.
+In summer 2016 I drove quite a distance to see if I could obtain some fibers I wanted to feature in fall 2017.
+This is normal.

 The idea of the retreats is that we come together in good company and with interesting fibers and each of us does, and learns, what we need to in the moment.
 The retreats balance structured information with unscheduled time and the opportunity to explore ideas that give our fiber work meaning and context.